Girls Who Code

 What classes do you offer?

-In the Fall session (September - November) we offer Python and App Building with Thunkable, two beginner level courses.
+In the Fall session (September - November) we offer Beginners Python for High School and Middle Schoolers.
+We are also offering Beginners Java to returning students.
 In the Spring session (February - May) we will be offer a Python class for middle schoolers and Python for Everyone (Beginner and Advanced tracks) class for high schoolers!

 What are the dates for the upcoming session?